 Your Authentic Cambridge Punting Experience

-Your 45 minute journey will take your along the backs of the River Cam where will share the history, legends, and eccentricities of Cambridge University.
+Your 45 minute journey will take your along the backs of the River Cam where we will share the history, legends, and eccentricities of Cambridge University.
 You will see seven of the colleges, nine of the bridges, and all of the most iconic views our city has to offer.
 At Cambridge Punters we strive to offer both a great a service and to maintain the tradition of punting.
 Your friendly, local guide will be one of the most experienced wits, raconteurs, and boatmen on the river.
 Versed in the arts of history, punting, and tall tales!

 Affordability without the compromise!